berlianoel/Cookiesid/README.md

 600098765432109|examplepass321

 ```
+## Where i can change idpw.txt?

-The idpw.txt file is in the directory
+The idpw.txt file is in the directory home if you using termux.

-the cookies.txt will generate in there
+the cookies.txt will generate in there too

 to go there you can use this tools :